Algebraic Path Finding

 V(s, t) = I(s, t) \oplus \bigoplus_{q \in \mathcal{S}} A(s, q) \otimes V(q, t)

-into the much more elegant (and index-free!) matrix format
+Into the much more elegant (and index-free!) matrix format

 V = I \oplus (A \otimes V).